aerits/programmingproject/README.md

 # Programming Project Proposal 1
-a clone of the board game othello in c++ with a limited ai
+a clone of the board game othello in c++ with a limited cpu opponent

 ## GUI Mockup #1 (Start Screen)
 ```